-From time to time, Varex may acquire or develop new lines of business.
+From time to time, we may acquire or develop new lines of business.
 There are substantial risks and uncertainties associated with new lines of business, particularly in instances where the markets are not fully developed.
 Risks include developing knowledge of and experience in the new business, recruiting market professionals, increasing research and development expenditures, and developing and capitalizing on new relationships with experienced market participants.
-This may mean significant investment and involvement of Varex's senior management to acquire or develop, then integrate, the business into its operations.
+This may mean significant investment and involvement of our senior management to acquire or develop, then integrate, the business into our operations.
 Timelines for integration of new businesses may not be achieved, and price and profitability targets may not prove feasible, as new products can carry lower gross margins than existing products.
 External factors, such as compliance with regulations, competitive alternatives, and shifting market preferences may also impact whether implementation of a new business will be successful.
-Failure to manage these risks could have a material and adverse effect on Varex's business, results of operations, and/or financial condition.
+Failure to manage these risks could have a material and adverse effect on our business, results of operations, and/or financial condition.

-Varex may be unable to complete future acquisitions or realize expected benefits from acquisitions of or investments in new businesses, products, or technologies, which could harm Varex's business.
+We may be unable to complete future acquisitions or realize expected benefits from acquisitions of or investments in new businesses, products, or technologies, which could harm our business.

-Varex's ability to identify and take advantage of attractive acquisitions or other business development opportunities is an important component in implementing its overall business strategy.
-Varex must grow its businesses in response to changing technologies, customer demands, and competitive pressures.
-In some circumstances, Varex may decide to grow its business through the acquisition of complementary businesses, products, or technologies, rather than through internal development; however, there is no guarantee that these acquisitions will be successful or that Varex will realize a return on its investment.
+Our ability to identify and take advantage of attractive acquisitions or other business development opportunities is an important component in implementing our overall business strategy.
+We must grow our business in response to changing technologies, customer demands, and competitive pressures.
+In some circumstances, we may decide to grow our business through the acquisition of complementary businesses, products, or technologies, rather than through internal development; however, there is no guarantee that these acquisitions will be successful or that we will realize a return on our investment.

-Identifying suitable acquisition candidates can be difficult, time consuming, and costly, and Varex may not be able to identify suitable candidates or successfully complete or finance identified acquisitions, including as a result of failing to obtain regulatory or competition clearances, which could impair Varex's growth and ability to compete.
-In addition, completing an acquisition can divert Varex's management and key personnel from its current business operations, which could harm its business and affect its financial results.
-Even if Varex completes an acquisition, Varex may not be able to successfully integrate newly-acquired organizations, products, technologies, or employees into its operations or may not fully realize some of the expected synergies.
+Identifying suitable acquisition candidates can be difficult, time consuming, and costly, and we may not be able to identify suitable candidates or successfully complete or finance identified acquisitions, including as a result of failing to obtain regulatory or competition clearances, which could impair our growth and ability to compete.
+In addition, completing an acquisition can divert our management and key personnel from our current business operations, which could harm our business and affect our financial results.

+Even if we complete an acquisition, we may not be able to successfully integrate newly-acquired organizations, products, technologies, or employees into our operations or may not fully realize some of the expected synergies.

-Integrating an acquisition can also be expensive and time consuming and may strain Varex's resources.
-It may cost Varex more to commercialize new products than originally anticipated or cause Varex to increase its expenses related to research and development, either of which could materially and adversely impact its results of operations.
+Integrating an acquisition can also be expensive and time consuming and may strain our resources.
+It may cost us more to commercialize new products than originally anticipated or cause us to increase our expenses related to research and development, either of which could materially and adversely impact our results of operations.
 In many instances, integrating a new business will also involve implementing or improving internal controls appropriate for a public company into a business that lacks them.
-It is also possible that an acquisition could increase Varex's risk of litigation, as a third party may be more likely to assert a legal claim following an acquisition because of perceived deeper pockets or a perceived greater value of a claim.
-In addition, Varex may be unable to retain the employees of acquired companies or the acquired company's customers, suppliers, distributors, or other partners for a variety of reasons, including the fact that these entities may be Varex's competitors or may have close relationships with its competitors.
+It is also possible that an acquisition could increase our risk of litigation, as a third party may be more likely to assert a legal claim following an acquisition because of perceived deeper pockets or a perceived greater value of a claim.
+In addition, we may be unable to retain the employees of acquired companies or the acquired company's customers, suppliers, distributors, or other partners for a variety of reasons, including the fact that these entities may be our competitors or may have close relationships with our competitors.